vwvw25/Minority-Report-System/architecture/Resilience-and-dependency-strategy.md

 - **Append-only logs + late hydration**
   All transforms write only to `*_log` datasets.
 The hydrate step is the only “current state” read.
-  If one log is stale/missing, hydrate still builds rows from what exists (coalescing nulls) so the UI does not 500.
+  If one log is stale or missing, hydrate still builds rows from what exists (coalescing nulls) so the UI does not fail.

 - **Stage isolation**
-  Each stage reads its inputs only and never depends on downstream outputs.
+  Each stage reads only its defined inputs and never depends on downstream outputs.
 Failures are contained within a single dataset.

 - **Run-scoped views**
   UIs read views filtered by `demo_run_config.run_id`.
 A run can be “reset” simply by advancing the run_id, even if prior logs are unhealthy.